-For optimal service, Dialpad suggests users use a Plantronics and officially supports the command button use for Plantronics headsets via downloading the Plantronics third-party software to integrate with Dialpad.
+For optimal service, Dialpad suggests users use a Poly and officially supports the command button use for Poly headsets via downloading the Poly third-party software to integrate with Dialpad.

 To use the command buttons to answer and end Dialpad calls from the Native app only, you'll need to:

-- Use a Plantronics USB headset (wireless requires USB dongle)
+- Use a Poly USB headset (wireless requires USB dongle)

 - Install the 3rd party Poly software